pretix/pretix-docs/docs/topics/customer-accounts.md

 Customer accounts are always tied to the organizer account.
 Once a customer has created an account while placing an order for one of your events, they will be able to log in and place an order through the same account for all events managed by the same organizer account.
-Customers may **not** log in to the same customer account with a different organizer.
+Creating a customer account for a purchase at one organizer does not create a customer account for a transaction with any other organizer.

 It is not possible to activate or deactivate customer accounts on a per-event basis.
 It is also not possible to force customers to create an account.